websanco/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/creating-thread-and-heap-dumps.md

     The heap dump script provided [in this section](#heap-dump-creation-script) only generates one heap dump.
 If you need multiple heap dumps to analyze memory usage at different times, then you must run the script again at those times.
     ```

 When the script has finished running, the thread or heap dump(s) are saved into timestamped subfolders available within `$LIFERAY_HOME/data`.
+Next, you must download the dumps via a backup to retrieve them locally.

 ## Download the Dumps via a Backup